furudean/webchain/doc/manual.md

 - You can visit the page yourself in a web browser
 - Your page contains valid webchain markup as described above
 - An existing member of the webchain has nominated your page
+- The page that nominated your page is indexed by the crawler

 Your page must also be reachable by the crawler.
 Some common issues and solutions are described in the table below: